ivan-korobkov/pdef/docs/http-rpc.md

 Get the root interface.
 Create an empty invocation chain.
-While parts are not empty:
-    Remove the first string from the parts as a method name.
+For each segment in path delimited by '/':

-    Find a method in an interface by its name.
+    Find a method in an interface by the segment.
     If the method is not found:
         Return HTTP 404, 'Method is not found'.